GeoMOER/moer-base-r/docs/units/_unit02/unit02-02_levels_of_measurement.md

 ---

 ## How can phenomenons be measured?
 There are four data measurement scales: *nominal, ordinal, interval and ratio*.
 Simply these are ways to sub-categorize different types of data.
+It’s important to know what type of data you have, because it heavily influences the choice of statistics and graphical representation.

 {% include figure image_path="/assets/images/unit_images/u02/4horsemen-masson-krichevsky.jpg" caption="The Four Horsemen of Measurement © 2018 Artwork by [J. Krichevsky & D. Masson](https://www.artstation.com/artwork/x1Xm2), edited" %}